saad-dev218/productsApp/README.md

 - `category` - Category ID filter
 - `availability` - Filter by stock (in_stock, out_of_stock)

+**How Dynamic Filtering Works:**

+The filtering system is designed to be completely flexible and dynamic.
+This means you can use any combination of filters, or no filters at all.
+The API intelligently applies only the filters you provide in the request.

+For example, if you only want to filter by price range, you can send just `min_price` and `max_price` parameters.
+If you want to filter by category and availability, you can send just those two.
+You can also combine all filters together, or use none at all to get all products.

+The logic works by checking if each filter parameter exists in the request.
+If it exists, that filter is added to the database query.
+If it doesn't exist, that filter is simply skipped.
+This allows for maximum flexibility - users can search for products using any combination of price range, category, and stock availability that suits their needs.

+**Filter Examples:**

+- Get all products: `GET /api/products`
+- Filter by price only: `GET /api/products?min_price=100&max_price=500`
+- Filter by category only: `GET /api/products?category=1`
+- Filter by availability only: `GET /api/products?availability=in_stock`
+- Combine all filters: `GET /api/products?min_price=50&max_price=200&category=1&availability=in_stock`

+All filters work together seamlessly, and you can use any combination you need.

 ### 5. Get Single Product

 ```bash